kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 ## Requirements

-- Flarum version must be beta 12 or higher
+- Flarum version must be beta 13
 - You must have SSH and Composer access on the Flarum hosting
-- Flarum server must be able to use Bazaar, which often requires 1GB of RAM or swap

 Only the current Flarum version is supported.
 New features and fixes in the extension will only work with the latest Flarum version.